-- We also cultivate strong links with foreign communities.
+We also seek to cultivate strong links with foreign communities.
 In recent years these have included close friendships with communities in Mozambique through our association with ALMA; a mutually rewarding friendship with Yangzheng Xishan School in Guondong Province, China and two lengthy Comenius Projects which ran from 2012-2015, enabling us to form a close working relationship with schools in France, Germany, Spain, Ireland, Italy and Sweden.
 These projects involved pupil and staff exchanges and the involvement of the whole school.
-Further projects are planned for the future.

 All of the activities mentioned above provide children with a sense of purpose and an understanding of their place within the community both near to home and further afield.
 They also provide opportunities for the children to serve and offer something back to the community while at the same time developing their understanding of their place in the world and how lucky they are compared to others less fortunate.